EBMCalculator/ebmcalculator.github.io/support.md

   <div class="faq-item">
     <div class="faq-question" onclick="toggleAnswer(this)"><span>&#9654;</span> Why do the calculators have different input options?</div>
     <div class="faq-answer">Different input methods are available to fit various ways authors report their results.
-Choose the one that makes the most sense for the study you are appraising.
+Choose the one that makes the most sense for the study you are appraising.<br>
       For example, if you are assessing the performance of a Diagnostic Test and the authors report only the Predictive Values (and not sensitivity or specificity), choose PPV/NPV for your input fields.</div>
   </div>